pelithne/mini-vending-machine/README.md

 | `entra_security_group`   | `role_name`                  | Azure role to assign to the security group (e.g., `Contributor`, `Reader`, or a custom role).         | `Contributor`                     |

 ---

-### Parameter Details

-- **subscription_id**: The unique identifier for your Azure subscription.
-Required for both spoke and hub to ensure resources are deployed in the correct context.
-- **subscription_name**: A human-readable name for your subscription, useful for documentation and clarity.
-- **location**: Specifies the Azure region where resources will be provisioned.
-Use Azure region codes.
-- **environment**: Indicates the deployment environment (e.g., production, development, or testing).
-- **tags**: Key-value pairs for resource tagging, which help with cost management, organization, and governance.
-- **address_space**: The IP address range(s) for your spoke virtual network, in CIDR notation.
-- **subnet**: Defines the subnet within the spoke VNet, including its name and address prefix.
-- **route_table**: Contains routing configuration for the subnet, including route name, address prefix, next hop type, and next hop IP.
-- **budget**: Sets a monthly spending limit for the subscription and specifies who will be notified if thresholds are reached.
-- **hub**: Configuration for the central hub network, including its subscription, resource group, and VNet name.
-- **entra_security_group**: Specifies the base name for the Microsoft Entra security group and the Azure role to assign to it.

-> **Tip:**
-> Always review and update the `input.yaml` file before running Terraform to ensure all values are correct and appropriate for your environment.
-Comments in the file provide additional guidance for each parameter.